AY2324S1-CS2113-T17-1/tp/docs/DeveloperGuide.md

 ![](images/DietGoalsSequenceDiagram.svg)

-**Step 1:** The input from the user ("set-diet-goal WEEKLY fats/1") runs through AthletiCLI to the Parser Class.
+**Step 1:** The input from the user ("set-diet-goal WEEKLY fat/1") runs through AthletiCLI to the Parser Class.

-**Step 2:** The Parser Class will identify the request as setting up a diet goal and pass in the parameters "WEEKLY fats/1".
+**Step 2:** The Parser Class will identify the request as setting up a diet goal and pass in the parameters "WEEKLY fat/1".

 **Step 3:** A temporary dietGoalList is created to store newly created diet goals.
-In this case, a weekly healthy goal for fats with a target value of 1mg.
+In this case, a weekly healthy goal for fat with a target value of 1mg.

 **Step 4:** The inputs are verified against our lists of approved diet goals.